 PA Senate Democrats sent a letter to House Speaker Mike Turzai asking him to refer Senate Bill 22 to the House Rules Committee, for consideration and a motion to remove the Aument amendment on judicial districts. [embeddoc...read more

 HARRISBURG, PA − June 12, 2018 − The Pennsylvania Senate Democrats voted unanimously against a Senator Aument amendment to create judicial districts, as part of the redistricting reform bill, Senate Bill 22.
-Ultimately, the amendment passed by a partisan vote of 31 to...read more
+Ultimately, the amendment passed by a partisan vote of...read more

 HARRISBURG, PA − June 6, 2018 − For the past several months, the Senate has been working with constituents and advocacy organizations to improve the fairness of Pennsylvania’s redistricting process.
 That work took the shape of Senate Bill 22, sponsored by a majority...read more